dglaeser/fieldcompare/README.md

 pip install -r requirements.txt
 ```

-`fieldcompare` uses the auto-formatting tool `black`, the linter `flake8`.
-We use
+`fieldcompare` uses the auto-formatting tool `black`, the linter `flake8`, and we check
-type hints and check type hints with the static type checker `mypy`.
+type hints with the static type checker `mypy`.
+When running `tox`, all these checks are
-All tools are also perform checks when running `tox`.
+performed.

 The main developer branch is `main` and release versions are tagged and deployed to PyPI
 in an automated CI/CD pipeline.
 Deployment is triggered whenever the package version in